sulbel/conceptual-toolbox/langs/CSS.md

-border-style | style of a border; solid etc border-radius | round the corners of a border background-color | set the background color of an element
+border-style | style of a border; solid etc border-radius | round the corners of a border background-color | set the background color of an element padding | distance between the content and border surrounding it